NinoRisteski/mlx-examples/lora/README.md

 2. Try using a smaller batch size with `--batch-size`.
 The default is `4` so setting this to `2` or `1` will reduce memory consumption.
-This may slow things down a little, but will also reduce the memory use.
+This may slow things down a little, but will also reduce memory use.

 3. Reduce the number of layers to fine-tune with `--lora-layers`.
 The default is `16`, so you can try `8` or `4`.
 This reduces the amount of memory